Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 To consume events for all partitions of an Event Hub, create an `EventProcessor` for a specific consumer group.
 When an Event Hub is created, it provides a default consumer group that can be used to get started.

-The `EventProcessor` will delegate processing of events to a `PartitionProcessor` implementation that you provide, allowing your logic to focus on the logic needed to provide value while the processor holds responsibility for managing the underlying consumer operations.
+The `EventProcessor` will delegate the processing of events to a `PartitionProcessor` that you provide, allowing you to focus on business logic while the processor holds responsibility for managing the underlying consumer operations.
 In our example, we will focus on building the `EventProcessor` and use a very minimal partition processor that does no actual processing.

 ```javascript
 class SimplePartitionProcessor {